institutional-grammar-pl/ig-tagger/README.rst

 	python ig_script.py atomize input_text.txt sentences.txt --split_type spacy

 Split type possible values: 'spacy', 'regex'.
 Spacy variant uses special tool (Spacy library) for recognizing beginings and ends of sentences in text.
 Regex variant uses simple matching based on capital letter and period at the end of the sentence (Regular expressions).
 These two are different aproaches and can give different results.
 Basic option is regex, but the idea is to compare results during real work.

-Both splits recognizer enumeration based on a, b, c... or 1, 2, 3... (xxx xxx (a) ccc, (b) vvv” -> “xxx xxx ccc”, “xxx xxx vvv”) to split bigger sentences into smaller ones.
+Both splits recognizer enumeration based on a, b, c... or 1, 2, 3... to split bigger sentences into smaller ones.
+Which is  implemented as matching such expressions (xxx xxx (a) ccc, (b) vvv” -> “xxx xxx ccc”, “xxx xxx vvv”) in sentence, then splitting and constructing new sentences from extracted parts.

 2. Split sentence document into constitutive/regulative files.
 Two new file will be created _constitutive and _regulative::